FAQ

 When the piece of rubber on the top and sides of the toe becomes thin or damaged.
 Feel around the seam where the sole and rand meet (White line in image on the top left), if it feels thinner around the toe you need a Rand Toe Cap.
 Additionally, if you see visible damage to the Rand (image to the bottom left) or have a hole clean through, you need a Rand Toe Cap.

-When is Split Toe Repair Needed?
+When is Hole Repair Needed?

 I’m still not sure what services I need.
 What should I do?